 For more information on Individual Electoral

 Registration please go to the Your Vote Matters

 via the Gov.uk website

 If you move house or your details have changed, you can update

-form.
-We will send you confirmation when your details are
+your registration online .
+We will send you confirmation when your

-registered.
-The electoral register is updated monthly and a
+details are registered.
+The electoral register is updated

-Please see the dates we are accepting this form .
-If
+Please see the dates we are accepting this form.
+If you